Meet Our Directors

 Want to send a message to one of our directors?
 Click here!

-Ilana began her professional journey at the Metairie JCC (in LA) as the Assistant Day Camp Director.
-Ilana’s tenure at the Metairie JCC was cut short due to Hurricane Katrina, but it brought her to Atlanta where she began working as the Assistant Camp Director for Camp Judaea.
+Ilana began her professional journey at the Metairie JCC (in Louisiana) as the Assistant Day Camp Director.
+Ilana’s tenure was cut short due to Hurricane Katrina, which brought her to Atlanta, where she began working as the Assistant Camp Director for Camp Judaea.
 She helped to successfully run Camp Judaea from 2005–2009.
-Ilana then joined the MJCCA where she directed Barbara and Sanford Orkin Camp Chai for two summers.
-Now an integral component of the MJCCA Day Camps staff, Ilana looks forward to continually enhancing the programs and options for our campers!
-Ilana and her husband Greg live in Dunwoody and have two children, Payton and Hunter.
+Ilana then joined the MJCCA, where she directed Barbara & Sanford Orkin Camp Chai for two summers.
+An integral member of the MJCCA Day Camps staff, Ilana looks forward to continually enhancing the programs and options for our campers!
+Ilana and her husband, Greg, live in Dunwoody and have two children, Payton and Hunter.

-Erin graduated from the University of Buffalo with a BFA in Dance.
+Erin graduated from the University of Buffalo with a BFA in dance.
 Erin has danced with Zodiaque Dance Company, as well as Buffalo Contemporary Dance Company.
 She was on the United States tap team in 1999 and 2000, and traveled to Germany to compete in the Tap Dance World Championships.
 Both years she placed in the World Medals.
-Erin worked as the Assistant Director for Administration for the New York Education Departments Summer School of Dance for five years before moving to Georgia where she worked as the Artistic Director at a performing arts facility and owned Empire School of the Arts dance studio.
+Erin worked as the Assistant Director of Administration for the New York Education Departments Summer School of Dance for five years before moving to Georgia, where she worked as the Artistic Director at a performing arts facility and owned Empire School of the Arts dance studio.
 Erin came to the MJCCA in 2007 as the Director of Dance.
-She loves being part of this amazing community center and seeing the dancers fall in love with dance like she did as a child.

-Stacey joined the MJCCA in February 2014 after 10 years of being a stay-at-home mom.
-Her involvement in gymnastics began in 1976 after the Montreal Olympics and watching Nadia Comaneci earn the first perfect 10.
+Stacey’s involvement in gymnastics began in 1976 after the Montreal Olympics and watching Nadia Comaneci earn the first perfect 10.
 She has been involved in all aspects of gymnastics—as a competitor, coach, judge, and even an organizer.
-She earned a degree from Middlebury College in International Politics and Economics with minors in Spanish and Russian.
-Following her college graduation, Stacey lived in Russia for two years, and she then moved back to the states to work for the 1996 Olympics as Assistant Housing Manager for the Olympic Village.
-Currently, she lives in Dunwoody with her husband and their two children.
+She earned a degree from Middlebury College in international politics and economics with minors in Spanish and Russian.
+Following college graduation, Stacey lived in Russia for two years, before moving back to the states to work for the 1996 Olympics as Assistant Housing Manager for the Olympic Village.
+She joined the MJCCA in February 2014 and currently lives in Dunwoody with her husband, their two children, and her dog Nelson.

-Adam was born and raised in Charlotte, North Carolina.
+Adam was born and raised in Charlotte, NC.
 As a junior tennis player, he was ranked in the state’s Boys 18U Top 10.
-Adam won the NC State High School Doubles Championship in 1974 and 1975, and he played Division 1 tennis at NC State University from 1975–1977.
-Adam joined the MJCCA staff as the Tennis Professional in 2013 and two years later, he was promoted to Director of Tennis.
-Before working at the J, he was the Head Tennis Professional for the PGA Tour Superstores in Atlanta, and he owned and operated The Packaging Store in Dunwoody, which specialized in shipping furniture, fine art, and antiques.
-Adam has been married for 35 years and has two daughters.
+He won the North Carolina State High School Doubles Championship in 1974 and 1975, and he played Division 1 Tennis at North Carolina State University from 1975–1977.
+Adam joined the MJCCA staff as a Tennis Professional in 2013, and two years later he was promoted to Director of Tennis.
+Before working at the JCC, he was a Head Tennis Professional for the PGA Tour Superstores in Atlanta, and he owned and operated The Packaging Store in Dunwoody, which specialized in shipping furniture, fine art, and antiques.
+Adam is USPTA and USPTR certified, a gold member of the Wilson Advisory Staff, and a member of the GPTA.
 In his spare time, he enjoys playing competitive tennis and going to the movies.